apache/orc/site/_docs/java-tools.md

 The merge command can merge multiple ORC files that all have the same schema.
 By default it writes a single output file.
 If `--maxSize` is set, `--output` is treated as a directory and the tool writes multiple part files (`part-00000.orc`, `part-00001.orc`, …) under it.
-Input files are grouped using their on-disk sizes so that each part’s total input size does not exceed the given threshold (a single input file larger than the threshold is still merged into its own part).
+Input files are sorted by path for deterministic output and grouped using their on-disk sizes so that each part’s total input size does not exceed the given threshold (a single input file larger than the threshold is still merged into its own part).

+For the multi-file output modes (`--maxSize` and `--preserveStructure`) the tool refuses to run when `--output` points to a non-empty existing directory, so that existing data is not silently destroyed.
+Use `--overwrite` to delete the directory's current contents before writing new part files.

 `-h,--help`
   : Print help